University Academic Quality Committee

 Oversight of the Quality Framework

-1. To govern and oversee the effectiveness of the University’s Quality Framework for assuring educational provision at the University, taking account of both the internal and external context, ensuring that it takes proper account of the views of students, external examiners, external quality bodies and members of staff.
+1. To govern and oversee the effectiveness of the University’s Quality Framework for assuring and enhancing educational provision at the University, taking account of both the internal and external context, ensuring that it takes proper account of the views of students, external examiners, external quality bodies and members of staff.

 2. To ensure that the individual components are integrated and combined to form a cohesive Framework.